 Copyediting is like working a jigsaw puzzle.
 I look at the details.
 I make sure the pieces fit together well.
 But the picture itself is the artist’s creation.

 Like working a puzzle, editing can be a lot of fun.
-I’m lucky in that I find almost all subjects interesting.
-I’m Camille DeSalme, freelance copy editor, knitter, and weaver.
-I love my job.
+I’m lucky in that I find almost all subjects interesting, so I tend to enjoy my work.

 A good copy editor thinks analytically.